 In an effort to reduce your mouth’s exposure to sugary or acid beverages some dentists recommend using a straw.
 Sipping the beverage out of a straw won’t completely prevent any damage caused by acid or sugary drinks, but it will lessen it.
 The damage is lessened because the beverage is bypassing the fronts of your teeth and goes straight into your mouth.

 Cons: Plastic Straws Give People a False Sense of Security Thinking They are Immune to Tooth Decay

 Some people who use straws believe that because their chance of tooth decay is significantly decreased, they can still consume as much of the sugary or acid beverage as they want.
 This isn’t completely true.

 Just because your chance of tooth decay is decreased doesn’t mean you can drink large amounts of sugary or acid beverages.
 You will still want to limit the amount you consume as you can still develop cavities and tooth decay.

 Many dentists fear that because people know their chance of developing tooth decay is significantly decreased when using a straw, people will either drink more of an acid or sugary beverage or they will feel they don’t have to brush their teeth after drinking these types of beverages.
 If this happens people can develop numerous dental problems ranging from increased tooth sensitivity to cavities or gum disease.

-Should You or Should You Not Use a Straw?
+Should You or Should You Not Use a Straw when Drinking?